robincherix/AutoSplitterJourney/README.md

 - Images can be any size.
 - Images are matched in alphanumerical order.
 - Recommended filenaming convention: `001_SplitName.png, 002_SplitName.png, 003_SplitName.png`...
-- Custom split image settings are handled in the filename.
-See how [here](https://github.com/Toufool/Auto-Split#custom-split-image-settings).
 - Images can be created using Print Screen, [Snipping Tool](https://support.microsoft.com/en-us/help/4027213/windows-10-open-snipping-tool-and-take-a-screenshot), or AutoSplit's Take Screenshot button.

 ## Capture Region